Frequently Asked Questions: Live Courses

 How do I access my course?

 You’ll receive a confirmation email shortly after making a purchase from Eventbrite with instructions on how to access each session.
-Be sure to save that email, as you’ll use it to access your course on each scheduled date and time.
+Be sure to save that email, as you’ll use it to access all sessions of your course on each scheduled date and time.

 Before each session’s scheduled date and time, simply click the “View the event” button and then click anywhere on the image that says “Click to join your online course.”
 You’ll use this same access method for all of the online course sessions included in your purchase.
 Please note that this will be your direct access point for the event.